wlandau/crew.cluster/README.md

   workers = 16,
   tasks_max = 2, # to avoid reaching wall time limits
   seconds_idle = 10, # to release resources when they are not needed
-  sge_lines = "module load R" # if R is an environment module )
+  script_lines = "module load R" # if R is an environment module )
 controller$start()
 ```